 The John Cabot seaside promenade, lined with medieval buildings, is also known as Gaeta Medievale.
-On the opposite side of the promontory, in Parco Monte Orlando, you can visit Montagna Spaccata (The Cracked Mountain) that according to the legend cracked at three points the moment Jesus died.
+On the opposite side of the promontory, in Parco Monte Orlando, you can visit Montagna Spaccata (The Cracked Mountain), which according to the legend, cracked at three points the moment Jesus died.

 Here, you can also visit Grotta del Turco, and see a legendary hand mark on the mountainside, also known as the Turk’s hand.
 Legend has it that a Turkish traveler didn’t believe the mountain cracked with Jesus’ passing, and when he laid his hand on the rock, it liquified, leaving the outline of his right hand imprinted in the mountain.

 If you’re intrigued by medieval architecture, crave laying out on sandy beaches, and love a good legend from a tour guide, Gaeta is only one hour and a half by train from Rome.